RFOX (Rotated-Field Oscillatory eXchange) quantum algorithm: Towards Parameter-Free Quantum Optimizers: Results Analysis

 where $n=12$ and the Hamming distance given by

 with $g_i,w_i\in\{0,1\}$.
 A fidelity $F_{\mathrm{overlap}}=1$ indicates that the winner exactly matches the ground state; lower values quantify the fraction of mismatched bits.

-In the noiseless simulator RFOX reaches perfect overlap ($F_{\text{overlap}} = 1$), while the slow-ramp X+sXX attains 0.74 and the stoquastic XX driver only 0.66.
-Hardware noise reduces all scores, but the ranking survives: RFOX-real still matches 58 \% of the ground-state bits, outperforming XX-real (49 \%) and X+sXX-real (33 \%).
-The larger simulator–hardware drop for RFOX shows the current noise floor, yet even in this regime RFOX’s coherent, gap-protected evolution delivers the closest candidate state to the optimum, validating its practical advantage over both baseline drivers.
+In noiseless simulations, RFOX achieves perfect overlap ($F_{\text{overlap}} = 1$), whereas the slow-ramp $X+sXX$ schedule attains $0.74$ and the purely stoquastic $XX$ driver reaches only $0.66$.
+Although hardware-induced noise systematically degrades the absolute fidelities across all tested protocols, the performance hierarchy remains strictly preserved on real quantum processors: RFOX natively matches $58\%$ of the exact ground-state bitstrings, significantly outperforming the physical execution of the $XX$ driver ($49\%$) and the $X+sXX$ schedule ($33\%$).
+The more pronounced simulator-to-hardware fidelity drop observed in RFOX exposes the limitations imposed by the current device noise floor.
+Nevertheless, even within this noise-dominated NISQ regime, the gap-protected evolution of RFOX yields the closest candidate states to the theoretical optimum, conclusively validating its practical advantages over conventional baseline drivers.